-Your Amazon should also be offered fresh vegetables, fruit and grains daily.
-Amazons need more dietary vitamin A, which can be found in many of the red and orange fruits and vegetables.
-Amazons also eat insects in the wild, so provide small portions of cooked egg, chicken, beans or other healthy protein.
+Your parakeet should also be offered fresh vegetables, fruit and grains daily.
+Parakeets also eat insects in the wild, so provide small portions of cooked egg, chicken, beans or other healthy protein.
 Be sure to remove any fresh foods that have not been eaten within a 24-hour period.

 Never feed your parrot chocolate, sugary/fried foods, avocado, or junk food.
-Good treats include Lafebers® Nutriberries® or Avi-Cakes.® See our Avian Nutrition Handout for more information!
+Good treats include Lafebers[®] Nutri-berries[®] or Avi-Cakes.[®] See our Avian Nutrition Handout for more information!